Xunnamius/error-utils/README.md

 <!-- symbiote-template-region-end -->

-Provides so-called Named Errors with the goal of improving overall error handling safety, DX, and UX on error.
+Provides so-called named errors with the goal of improving overall error handling safety, DX, and UX on error.

 <!-- symbiote-template-region-start 3 -->